“It’s time for a revolution!” She hollered out, pumping her fist up in the air with determination.

 “No, Alaura.
 We don’t belong at that house we belong here alongside you.”

 “Absolutely!”
-Her beloved spoke up before he eyed her with his protective nature kicking in.
-“And if you honestly think I will just sit back and let you take this on alone, then you’re sadly mistaken.”
+Her beloved eyed her with his protective nature kicking in.
+“Honestly, if you think I will just sit back and let you take this on alone, then you’re sadly mistaken.”

 “But we’d feel horrible if we didn’t fight alongside you like good friends should.
 You are a good friend Alaura, you’ve always done your best to help us when we needed it so allow us to return the favor.”